phil85/breakpoints-algorithm-for-qkp/README.md

 # Description

 This software produces solutions to the well-known Quadratic Knapsack Problem (QKP).
-The QKP is to find a subset of elements that maximizes the sum of pairwise and singleton utilities without exceeding a given budget.
+The QKP is to select a subset of elements that maximizes the sum of pairwise and singleton utilities such that the sum of weights of the elements in the selected subset does not exceed a given budget.

 # Installation